Ochiai-Lab/seqFISH_analysis/README.md

 jupyter notebook
 ```

-Double-click on 2_DNA-seqFISH_spot_detection.ipynb to open the jupyter notebook.
+The browser will automatically launch, making the Jupyter dashboard accessible for viewing.
+On that page, double-click to open the file named "2_DNA-seqFISH_spot_detection.ipynb" and then execute all the code.
 After completing all steps, close the jupyter notebook.

+## 4. Detection of RNA-seqFISH spots
-Double-click on 3_RNA-seqFISH_spot_detection.ipynb to open the jupyter notebook.
+Execute the following: Double-click on 3_RNA-seqFISH_spot_detection.ipynb on the Jupyter dashboard to open the jupyter notebook and then execute all the code.
 After completing all steps, close the jupyter notebook.
 Return to the terminal or Command Prompt and exit by pressing control + c, then execute the following:
 ```
 conda deactivate
 ```

+## 5. Removal of false positives in DNA/RNA-seqFISH
 Next, use [jie] to select plausible spot regions from DNA-seqFISH spots.
+Use the terminal or Command Prompt to execute the following code to perform the above tasks.
 ```
 git clone https://github.com/b2jia/jie.git
 cd jie